 Lower Open Called For Taiwan Stock Market

-(RTTNews) - The Taiwan stock market has moved higher in two straight sessions, surging more than 2,000 points or 6 percent along the way.
-The Taiwan Stock Exchange now sits just above the 34,110-point plateau although it's likely to see a downward correction on Thursday.
+(RTTNews) - The Taiwan stock market has tracked lower in consecutive trading days, sinking more than 710 points or 2.2 percent along the way.
+The Taiwan Stock Exchange now sits just above the 33,400-point plateau and it's likely to open in the red again on Monday.

-The global forecast for the Asian markets is soft on continuing concerns over the war in the Middle East and surging oil prices.
-The European markets were down and the U.S. bourses were mixed and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is soft on continuing concerns over the war in the Middle East and the resulting surge in oil prices.
+The European and U.S. markets were down and the Asian bourses are expected to follow to the downside.

-The TSE finished sharply higher on Wednesday following gains from the financial shares, technology stocks and plastics companies.
+The TSE finished modestly lower on Friday following losses from the technology stocks and mixed performances from the financial shares and plastics companies.

-Among the actives, Mega Financial collected 0.64 percent, while First Financial added 0.52 percent, Fubon Financial climbed 1.02 percent, E Sun Financial fell 0.30 percent, Taiwan Semiconductor Manufacturing Company soared 4.86 percent, United Microelectronics Corporation jumped 2.98 percent, Hon Hai Precision accelerated 4.53 percent, Largan Precision spiked 3.91 percent, Catcher Technology fell 0.27 percent, MediaTek rallied 3.52 percent, Delta Electronics skyrocketed 8.53 percent, Novatek Microelectronics advanced 1.04 percent, Formosa Plastics strengthened 1.40 percent, Nan Ya Plastics surged 6.05 percent, Asia Cement lost 0.44 percent and Cathay Financial and CTBC Financial were unchanged.
+Among the actives, Mega Financial dipped 0.13 percent, while First Financial perked 0.17 percent, Taiwan Semiconductor Manufacturing Company skidded 1.06 percent, United Microelectronics Corporation tumbled 1.82 percent, Largan Precision shed 0.42 percent, Catcher Technology sank 0.80 percent, MediaTek plunged 3.64 percent, Delta Electronics climbed 1.09 percent, Novatek Microelectronics fell 0.39 percent, Formosa Plastics slumped 1.62 percent, Nan Ya Plastics skyrocketed 7.74 percent, Asia Cement was up 0.14 percent and Cathay Financial, CTBC Financial, Fubon Financial, E Sun Financial and Hon Hai Precision were unchanged.

-The lead from Wall Street offers little clarity as the major averages spent much of Wednesday's trade bouncing back and forth across the unchanged line before ending mixed.
+The lead from Wall Street is weak as the major averages opened higher on Friday but turned lower as the day progressed, slipping into the red and finishing at session lows.

-The recent volatility has largely been driven by big swings by the price of crude oil, which rebounded on Wednesday.
+The pullback seen over the course of the session came as trading continued to be largely driven by reaction to crude oil prices.

-Crude oil is regained ground after the United Kingdom Maritime Trade Operations said it has received reports of three vessels being struck by projectiles off Iran's coast, adding to worries about transit through the Strait of Hormuz.
+Stocks initially benefited from a pullback by the price of crude oil, with crude for April delivery plunging by as much as 3.9 percent after skyrocketing over the course of the two previous sessions.

-Crude oil prices skyrocketed on Wednesday as the Middle East conflict fails to show any indication of calming down soon.
-West Texas Intermediate crude for April delivery was up $4.21 or 5.04 percent at $87.66 per barrel.
+Crude oil prices again showed a substantial move to the upside on Friday as uncertainty prevails about the timeline for ending the war.
+West Texas Intermediate crude for April delivery was up $3.35 or 3.50 percent at $98.08 per barrel.

-Meanwhile, traders largely shrugged off a report from the Labor Department showing consumer prices in the U.S. increased in line with estimates in February.
+In economic news, the Commerce Department said the annual rate of consumer price growth unexpectedly slowed in January.
+A separate report from the Commerce Department showed U.S. economic growth slowed much more than estimated in the fourth quarter of 2025.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!